Academics

 State Assessment

-Student progress is carefully monitored through state testing of the Common Core Standards.
-The Smarter Balanced Assessment is administered in grades 3-5.
+Student progress is carefully monitored through state testing of the Common Core Standards (CCSS).
+The Smarter Balanced Assessment (SBA) is administered in grades 3-5.
 The district's assessment calendar and information on the SBA can be found on the district's assessment webpage.

 Highly Capable Eligibility Testing

-The CogAT Screener is administered to kindergarten students during the school day in the fall.
-The Cognitive Abilities Test (CogAT), the Torrance Test of Creativity (TTCT) and the reading and math sections of the Iowa Achievement Test are administered during the winter in grade 2 during the school day.
+The CogAT Screener is administered to students during the school day two times prior to sixth grade.
+The Cognitive Abilities Test (CogAT), the Torrance Test of Creativity (TTCT) and the reading and math sections of the i-Ready Assessment are used for highly capable determination.
 Additional information is available on the ISD Highly Capable webpage by clicking here.

 Preschool Testing